AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 ### 6.1.
 Simulcast

-The [AV1 Bitstream & Decoding Specification][AV1] supports inclusion of multiple simulcast encodings within a single bitstream.
-Implementations of this specification supporting simulcast MUST implement sending each simulcast encoding on a separate RTP stream as described in [I-D.ietf-mmusic-sdp-simulcast].
-Implementations MAY support sending multiple simulcast encodings on a single RTP stream.
+The [AV1 Bitstream & Decoding Specification][AV1] enables multiple simulcast encodings to be provided within a single bitstream.
+Within the RTP payload defined in this specification, simulcast encodings can be transported each on a separate RTP stream as described in [I-D.ietf-mmusic-sdp-simulcast], or on a single RTP stream.

 ## 7. Payload Format Parameters